Ghosty-Tongue/Roblox-Rescanner/README.md

 ## Inspiration

-Roblox-Rescanner was inspired by Maple (aka ToastedCharies) and their video [The Unused Content of ROBLOX](https://www.youtube.com/watch?v=vcZjf3ZL31M).
+Roblox-Rescanner was inspired by Maple (aka ToastedCherries) and their video [The Unused Content of ROBLOX](https://www.youtube.com/watch?v=vcZjf3ZL31M).
 Special thanks to Maple for opening up the world of unused content on Roblox.

 ## License